sarettamcqueen/what-the-shell/README.md

-# what-the-shell — Custom Filesystem with VFS Layer and memory mapping
+# what-the-shell — Custom filesystem with VFS layer and memory mapping

-A from-scratch implementation in C of a Unix-like filesystem built on top of memory-mapped disk images.
+A from-scratch implementation in C of a Unix-like filesystem built on top of a memory-mapped disk image.
 The on-disk format is inspired by ext2.
 A Virtual File System (VFS) layer sits above the filesystem to provide transparent multi-mount support, unified path resolution, and cross-disk operations, all accessible through an interactive shell.